m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 Since a honeypot is not a real system and has no production value, any access to it is not legitimate.
 Most likely, any inbound connection to a honeypot is a network scan or a direct attack.
 Any outbound traffic from the honeypot indicates that the system is most likely compromised.

 ## Honeypots Classification
 A **low interaction** honeypot typically emulates some network services, such as the web server, but does not provide a full version of the service.
-For example, an emulated web server may be able to “speak” HTTP but might not contain all the web contents and server-side programs.
+For example, an emulated web server may be able to "speak" HTTP but might not contain all the web contents and server-side programs.

 A low interaction honeypot is typically sufficient to detect basic network scans and probes and warn of imminent attacks.
 On the other hand, these weakly emulated services may not fool a sophisticated attacker, who might realize early on that these services are not real.